Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Override-Contact-Shadows.md

 # Contact Shadows
-The Contact Shadows [Volume Override](Volume-Components.md) specifies properties which control the behavior of Contacts Shadows.
-Contact Shadows are shadows that The High Definition Render Pipeline (HDRP) [ray marches](Glossary.md#RayMarching) in screen space inside the depth buffer.
-The goal of using Contact Shadows is to capture small details that regular shadow mapping algorithms fail to capture.
+Contact Shadows are shadows that HDRP [ray marches](Glossary.md#RayMarching) in screen space, inside the depth buffer, at a close range.
+Use Contact Shadows to provide shadows for geometry details that regular shadow mapping algorithms usually fail to capture.

 ## Enabling Contact Shadows